708yamaguchi/kitchen_registration/README.md

 roslaunch kitchen_registration pointcloud_to_pcd.launch
 ```

 - When a pcd containing more than 60000 points is generated, stop the program with Ctrl-c.
+Note that the number depends on the situation.
   ```
   [ INFO] [1645802003.046638548]: Received 61668 data points in frame base_link with the following fields: x y z index
   ```